Frequently Asked Questions (FAQ)

 Q. Where do we stay on trek?

 A. Where acceptable hotel facilities exist, we normally use them.
 Tea houses are a way of life for almost all trekkers.
-They are the combination of guest house, restaurant, and social hang out.
+They are the combination of a guest house, restaurant, and social hang out.
 We encourage all trekkers along the Everest, Langtang, and Annapurna treks to try our tea house treks.
 Our many years of experience along these routes have helped us find the friendliest, cleanest, and most enjoyable tea houses with the best views.
 Most tea houses have running water.
 Many have hot water available for bathing.
 But we discourage our groups from using water heated by wood fires due to lack of firewood in most villages.
 Deforestation is a big environmental concern in Nepal.
-These are also great way help support local villages.
+These are also great ways to help support local villages.
 In remote terrain, we camp in tents.
 Even if you’ve never camped before, you don’t need to worry: the tents we provide are roomy, the sleeping pads/mattresses are comfortable.
 On all of our treks there is a bathroom tent and a dining tent with tables and camp stools, providing a cozy, comfortable atmosphere to eat and chat with fellow trekkers during the evening.

 Q. Where and what type of food is served?

 A. If you are on a tea house trek you will eat breakfast and dinner at your tea house.
 We will stop for lunch at one of the various trail side restaurants.
 And snacks are always easy to find.
 If you are on a camping trek we will prepare all meals and snacks.
 Almost every tea house serves the traditional Nepali meal Dal Bhat (rice and curried lentils).
 All tea houses we stay at have a variety of different foods on the menu including noodles, rice, potatoes, vegetables and soup.
 Some have Nepalese versions of western food such as pizza and French fries too.
 The choice is yours.
-Sodas and beer are available at most of the tea houses and of course Nepalese milk tea is served every where.
+Sodas and beer are available at most of the tea houses and of course Nepalese milk tea is served everywhere.

 Q. How safe is the food?

 A. Food safety is always a big concern when visiting a foreign country.
-This is why we do our best to choose Lodge [ tea houses] and restaurants with clean and sanitary kitchen.
+This is why we do our best to choose Lodge [ tea houses] and restaurants with clean and sanitary kitchens.
 On our lodge treks, we provide a cook to prepare safe and tasty meals with our own set of cookery as well as hygienic cleaning facilities.
 The food we serve on camping trips is completely safe.

 Q. Where do we get water during the trip?